duckysherwood/bcCovid19/README.md

 Starting on 16 March, they are not giving breakouts on individual cases, so I will not continue to update cases.csv.

-On 17 March, I renamed 'deaths' and 'recovered' to 'new deaths' and 'newly recovered' to make it more clear.
+On 17 March, I renamed 'deaths' and 'recovered' to 'cumulative deaths' and 'newly recovered' to make it more clear.

 On 17 March, I dropped the columns for where the new cases were because everybody's